AfrahAyub/aws-vmseries-with-gwlbe/samplereadme.md

 <p><img src="https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/task3-clue1-pup-rt.png" /></p>

   6. Click Edit routes and do the following change:
-   1. Change the route 0.0.0.0/0 -> Gateway Load Balancer Endpoint
+     - Change the route 0.0.0.0/0 -> Gateway Load Balancer Endpoint
-   2. click Save
+     - Click Save

   7. Once you made the changes your routle should looks like the example below
 <br />